railsuser2014/openobject-doc-book-en/source/book/2/2_4a_CRM/index.rst

    *Entering a new meeting.*

-.. tip:: *Point* Consolidated Calendar
+.. tip:: Consolidated Calendar

     The advantage of integrated management is that the enterprise calendar will group several system events.
-Then in the Open ERP calendar you will automatically find the meetings but also such information as business opportunites, technical interventions, and requests for staff meetings.
+    Then in the Open ERP calendar you will automatically find the meetings but also such information as business opportunities, technical interventions, and requests for staff meetings.

 Tracking phone calls
 -----------------------